Theoretical guarantees for lifted samplers: MH and lifted algorithms: A general definition and comparison

-Thirdly, in a context that fits within the framework of \autoref{thm1}, \cite{gagnon2023} prove that $P_{\rev}(\bx, A \setminus \{\bx\}) / P_{\MH}(\bx, A \setminus \{\bx\}) \rightarrow 1/2$ for some $\bx$ and $A$, as a dimension parameter grows without bounds (Proposition 2 in that paper).
-We can therefore conclude that our result is (essentially) optimal, in the sense that it is (essentially) not possible to obtain a better bound without additional assumptions.
+Thirdly, in a context that fits within the framework of this section, \cite{gagnon2023} prove that $P_{\rev}(x, A \setminus \{x\}) / P_{\MH}(x, A \setminus \{x\}) \rightarrow 1/2$ for some $x$ and $A$, as a dimension parameter grows without bounds (Proposition 2 in that paper).
+We can therefore conclude that our ordering between $P_{\rev}$ and $P_{\MH}$ is (essentially) optimal, in the sense that it is (essentially) not possible to obtain a better ordering without additional assumptions.
+In \autoref{sec:optimality}, we show that our bound on the asymptotic variances is (essentially) optimal. \autoref{thm2} is thus (essentially) optimal.

-Finally, in a context of comparison between two samplers, the magnitude of the asymptotic variances, which is proportional to $\var[f(\bX)]$, is irrelevant.
-Thus, it is appropriate to consider standardized functions.
-When $\var[f(\bX)] = 1$, the expression in \eqref{eqn:asymp_var} corresponds to the integrated autocorrelation time.
-In this case, the factor $2$ and the additive term in the bound on the asymptotic variances (and thus on the integrated autocorrelation times) are independent of all problem parameters, whether it is the dimension of the state-space, the sample size in Bayesian statistics contexts, etc. This implies that the lifted sampler is \emph{at worst} comparable to the MH algorithm, in the sense that the asymptotic variances can be smaller, but at worst, the factor $2$ and the additive term explaining the difference between the asymptotic variances do not deteriorate when a problem parameter changes.
-All that suggests the following practical suggestion: \textit{when one as a way of inducing directions which does not significantly increase the computational cost of the algorithm, better do it as there is not much to lose, but there is potentially a lot to gain (as observed many times in the past)}.
+Fourthly, in a context of comparison between two samplers, the magnitude of the asymptotic variances, which is proportional to $\var[f(X)]$ (see \eqref{eqn:asymp_var}), is irrelevant.
+Thus, it is appropriate to focus on standardized functions.
+When $\var[f(X)] = 1$, the expression in \eqref{eqn:asymp_var} corresponds to the integrated autocorrelation time.
+In this case, the factor $2$ and the additive term in the bound in \autoref{thm2} on the asymptotic variances (and thus on the integrated autocorrelation times) are independent of all problem parameters, whether it is the dimension of the state-space, the sample size in Bayesian statistics contexts, etc. This implies that the generalized lifted sampler is \emph{at worst} comparable to the generalized MH algorithm, in the sense that the asymptotic variances can be larger, but at worst, the factor $2$ and the additive term explaining the difference between the asymptotic variances do not deteriorate when a problem parameter changes.
+All that suggests the following practical suggestion: \textit{when one has a way of inducing directions which does not significantly increase the computational cost of the algorithm, better do it as there is not much to lose by lifting a sampler, but there is potentially a lot to gain (as observed many times in the past)}.